Dennis Hooper - BEE, MBA

 Dennis installs a leadership development system in those organizations that do not yet have one, and improves systems that currently exist.
 After identifying each leader’s current strengths and limitations, he guides the individual in generating a plan to enhance skills and increase service to direct reports.

 Dennis shares his knowledge and experience unselfishly.
-Yet his greatest strengths are revealed when working with leadership teams, teaching them to serve their organizations and build future leaders.
+Yet his greatest strengths are revealed when working with leadership teams, teaching them to serve their organizations and to build individual future leaders.
 (In fact, servant leadership is the only kind Dennis practices and teaches.)
 Skilled in applying academic theories and empirical models to the practical needs of organizations, his penetrating questions cause leaders to think deeply, often making new meaning of familiar situations.